 Sign up to receive transportation alerts and stay up to date on uGO news.

-The world is changing fast, and so is University Circle.
-Our transportation choices impact our neighborhood, the type of job we can access, environmental health and our personal health. uGO is an initiative to help you make good decisions about how you get from A to B by putting health, safety, access and choice as the top priority for people and the neighborhood.
+Our transportation choices impact our employment, our finances, the health of our neighborhood and our personal health. uGO is an initiative to help you make good decisions about how you get from A to B by prioritizing health, safety, access and choice.

 A pedestrian struck by a vehicle going 20 MPH has a 9 in 10 chance of avoiding serious injury or death.